wsc1/proposal/design/go2draft-contracts.md

 by contracts, only those methods which are explicitly declared are available via methods of reflect.Type.

-It may be useful to extend the contract body as a list of statements using go syntax package.
-But this is out of scope for this stage of this design.

 ### Contracts details

 Let’s take a deeper look at contracts.